jm18457/aws-certified-developer-associate-notes/README.md

 - **Simple / Step scaling:** Based on CloudWatch alarm.
 - **Scheduled Actions:** Time based.
 Example: Every friday increase amount of instances.
 - **Scaling cooldown:** ASG doesn't launch or terminate additional instances before previous scaling takes effect.
+- **General:** By default Auto Scaling works only for Ec2 instances.
+For EB you must change auto scaling group from EC2 to EB.
+- **SSL Pass-through:** SSL layer is not decrypted at load balancer but passed along to server.
+- **SSL Termination:** Reduces strain on server by offloading decryption.

 ## EBS - Elastic Block Storage